Sertraline

+Sertraline, sold under the brand name Zoloft among others, is an antidepressant medication of the selective serotonin reuptake inhibitor (SSRI) class used to treat major depressive disorder, generalized anxiety disorder, social anxiety disorder, obsessive–compulsive disorder (OCD), panic disorder, and premenstrual dysphoric disorder.
+Although also having approval for post-traumatic stress disorder (PTSD), findings indicate it leads to only modest improvements in symptoms associated with this condition.

-Sertraline shares the common side effects and contraindications of other SSRIs, with high rates of diarrhea, nausea, insomnia, and sexual dysfunction, but it appears not to lead to much weight gain, and its effects on cognitive performance are mild.
+The drug shares the common side effects and contraindications of other SSRIs, with high rates of nausea, diarrhea, headache, insomnia, mild sedation, dry mouth, and sexual dysfunction, but it appears not to lead to much weight gain, and its effects on cognitive performance are mild.
 Similar to other antidepressants, the use of sertraline for depression may be associated with a mildly elevated rate of suicidal thoughts in people under the age of 25 years old.
-It should not be used together with MAO inhibitor medication: this combination may cause serotonin syndrome, which can be life-threatening in some cases.
+It should not be used together with monoamine oxidase inhibitors (MAOIs): this combination may cause serotonin syndrome, which can be life-threatening in some cases.
 Sertraline taken during pregnancy is associated with an increase in congenital heart defects in newborns.

-Sertraline was invented and developed by scientists at Pfizer and approved for medical use in the United States in 1991.
-It is on the World Health Organization's List of Essential Medicines.
-It is available as a generic medication.
-In 2016, sertraline was the most commonly prescribed psychotropic medication in the United States and in 2020, it was the twelfth most commonly prescribed medication overall in the United States, with over 38million prescriptions.
+Sertraline was developed by scientists at Pfizer and approved for medical use in the United States in 1991.
+It is on the World Health Organization's List of Essential Medicines and available as a generic medication.
+In 2016, sertraline was the most commonly prescribed psychotropic medication in the United States.
+It was also the eleventh most commonly prescribed medication in the United States, with more than 42 million prescriptions in 2023, and sertraline ranks among the top 10 most prescribed medications in Australia between 2017 and 2023.

+Sertraline's effectiveness is similar to that of other antidepressants in its class, such as fluoxetine and paroxetine, which are also considered first-line treatments and are better tolerated than the older tricyclic antidepressants.

 Medical uses

-Sertraline has been approved for major depressive disorder (MDD), obsessive–compulsive disorder (OCD), posttraumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), panic disorder, and social anxiety disorder (SAD).
-Sertraline is approved for use in children with obsessive–compulsive disorder (OCD).
+Sertraline has been approved for major depressive disorder, obsessive–compulsive disorder (OCD), post-traumatic stress disorder (PTSD), premenstrual dysphoric disorder, panic disorder, social anxiety disorder (SAD), and generalized anxiety disorder (GAD).
+Sertraline is approved for use in children with OCD.